hb173/hb173/README.md

 Greetings,

-I am a graduate student at Duke University currently studying for a Master's degree in Data Science/Machine Learning.
+I am a Data Science Master's Graduate student with a Passion for Enquiry and Excellence.

-Insatiable desire to Enquire, Endeavor and Excel in the field of Data Science.
+As a Master's graduate in Data Science/Machine Learning from Duke University, I bring a deep understanding of various programming languages, machine learning algorithms, and data visualization tools.
+My passion for data science is driven by an insatiable desire to Enquire, Endeavor, and Excel in this field.

 My skills include: